 The metal cooking vessel was allowed food to be fried, roasted, boiled or braised.
 The combination of metal cooking vessels and reasonably safe and efficient stoves that created heat with electricity or fuel enabled people to work with raw ingredients and “staple” processed ingredients (e.g. rice, dried beans, flour) to cook.
-Metal pots were made where metal was mined and worked, and popular articles of trade – the usefulness of metal was evident to users.

 The kitchen stove in the 20th century, heated by electrical energy or gas, provided direct heat applied to base of the cooking vessel by elements or burners, and an oven.
 The top worked with metal vessels, primarily.
 The user had to set the energy level, monitor the time and temperature and work the food around the pan.
 It is better than cooking with wood or coal, but it required some skill and effort and used energy.